simonvomeyser/simonvomeyser.de/projects/en/kuli.md

 Together with Dajo Eberlei, a complex analysis and full automation of work processes took place in a timespan of over three years.
 The implemented solutions now reduces the administrative work of the organizers to a minimum.

-Customer communication, competitions, automatic e-mails, a Shopify integration and statistics for almost 10000 users were implemented with Laravel, a Laravel Nova backend and Vue.js in the frontend.
+Accounts for users and companies, competitions, a Shopify integration and statistics for almost 10000 users were implemented with Laravel, a Laravel Nova backend and Vue.js in the frontend.
+Thoroughly tested with a CI/CD pipeline and a combination of unit, feature and browser tests.